-You can hire a dedicated Java developer and give him the best Architecture the world has ever seen to work with and you will still face legacy code issues later on, unless development was tailored perfectly to leading industry standards.
+You can hire java developers and give him the best Architecture the world has ever seen to work with and you will still face legacy code issues later on, unless development was tailored perfectly to leading industry standards.

 Preventive thinking allows to fix the issue before it even emerges.

 We, for once, use the best practices of the Continuous Integration methodology that not only allows us to prevent mistakes but can also fix existing legacy code issues (if they are minimal) without re-developing the product from scratch.

 Our CI processes stand on three whales: Continuous Integration, Inspection, and Feedback.

 CI is considered a rather investment-hungry methodology as it demands absolute dedication, but the ROI from it skyrockets in the long run.
 You basically get a bigger bang for your buck.

 Why?
 Because fixing defects on earlier stages is cheaper than letting them slip into the product to be spotted later on by the QA department.